What are customer insights?

 What are customer experience insights?

-Customer experience insights are observations that focus on the interactions your customers have with you throughout their buying journey.
+Customer experience insights are observations that focus specifically on the interactions your customers have with you throughout their buying journey.
 So that’s the insights you glean about everything from the process of learning about you online, to how effective your customer support is.

 ‘Customer insights’ as a term by itself can mean a couple of different things, so when we add the word ‘experience’, we’re clarifying that we’re not talking about demographic-related insights to do with the makeup of your customer base.
 Instead, we’re talking about customer behavior and the customer interactions that happen all along the sales funnel.